peterjmarko/llm-narrative-framework/TESTING.template.md

 **EXPERIMENT LIFECYCLE MANAGEMENT**
 **Primary Orchestrators**

-`src/experiment_manager.py`             `56%`           COMPLETE.
-Unit tests are complete, and the core `new`/`audit`/`fix`
+`src/experiment_manager.py`             `80%`           COMPLETE.
+Comprehensive unit tests validate the core state
-                                                        workflows have been successfully validated via the scripted end-to-end integration test.
+                                                        machine, all helper functions, argument parsing, and critical failure paths.
+The end-to-end `new`/`audit`/`fix` workflows are validated by the Layer 4 integration test.

-`src/experiment_auditor.py`             `71%`           COMPLETE.
+`src/experiment_auditor.py`             `69%`           COMPLETE.
 The unit test suite validates the auditor's
                                                         ability to correctly identify all major experiment states (New, Complete, Aggregation Needed, Reprocess Needed, Repair Needed, and Migration Needed) by using a mocked file system